“You want it, you take it… you pay the price.” (Bruuuuuuce Springsteen, “Prove It All Night”)

 … and then go do that.

-No, no, no. This is your self-intervention moment.
+This is your self-intervention moment.

 Don’t be the blithering idiot.

 Sounds too simple and obvious to work, doesn’t it?

 P.S.
 One of the keys to good decision-making has always been knowing how things actually work in the real world of biz…